 When ASNs are created prior to order fulfillment, errors can creep into the process.
 It is far better to create an accurate ASN after the order is picked and packed.
+THE CONNECTION "The more integrated your ASN system is with your pick-andpack operations, the more accurate the end result is going to be."
 One of the apparel companies interviewed for the study applies all three priorities in a cohesive fashion, taking the time to train people in the proper techniques and processes.
 Then a layer of technology is applied.
 "We ensure accuracy with scanning," the apparel executive explained.
 "Item scans are recorded as each carton is built, then when you're done packing the carton, the carton label is produced.
 The carton number is associated with the scan of all the UPCs that were put into that carton.
 The ASN is generated from this information after the shipment leaves our bulding and is transmitted to the retailer."
 Retailer Success Tactics Reducing the delays, inaccuracies, and rework caused by inaccurate ASNs is not the sole responsibility of suppliers.
 As the benefactors of timely ASNs and accurate inventory, retailers must create a logical agenda and facilitate success through information sharing and consistent actions.
 Priority 1.
 Educate, communicate, and collaborate.

 Use onboarding, scorecards, and meetings to build an ongoing, two-way dialogue with suppliers.
 Ensure that they grasp the magnitude of ASN accuracy, comply with requirements, and achieve performance goals.
 Priority 2.
 Refine the audit strategy to focus on exceptions.
 Leading retailers are moving away from full-scale inventory integrity audits to initiatives that directly aim at high risk suppliers.
 Spending time and effort on the critical few will reduce auditing costs while generating maximum benefits.
 Priority 3.
 Mine the available data to drive actions.